Welcome to the Revell lab webpages

 This website contains information about research in the laboratory of Dr. Liam Revell.

-Research in the Revell lab takes place in two main areas: evolutionary ecology of lizards; and computational method development for evolutionary biology.
+Research in the Revell lab takes place in two main areas: the ecology, evolution, and conservation biology of tropical reptiles; and computational method development for evolutionary biology.

 Department of Biology, University of Massachusetts Boston.

 Revell, L. J., D. L. Mahler, R. G. Reynolds, and G. J. Slater.
 In press.
 Placing cryptic, recently extinct, or hypothesized taxa into an ultrametric phylogeny using continuous character data: A case study with the lizard Anolis roosevelti.
 Evolution.

 Collar, D. C., P. C. Wainwright, M. E. Alfaro, L. J. Revell, and R. S. Mehta.
 2014.
 Biting disrupts evolutionary integration of the skull in eels.
 Nature Communications 5: 5505.
 PDF supplementary appendix

 Stuart, Y. E., T. S. Campbell, R. G. Reynolds, P. A. Hohenlohe, L. J. Revell, and J. B. Losos.
 2014.
 Rapid evolution of a native species following invasion by a congener.
 Science 346: 463-466.
 PDF supplementary appendix

 Revell, L. J. and S. A. Chamberlain.
 2014.
 Rphylip: An R interface for PHYLIP.
 Methods in Ecology and Evolution 5: 976-981.
 PDF